AathreyaG/reactai-starter/analysis.md

 ### Areas of Uncertainty

 - Specific file size limits for CSV uploads.
-- Detailed user roles and permissions.
+- Detailed user roles and permissions; user authentication is not needed.
 - Exact publishing mechanism to GSA marketplaces.
 - Handling of CSV upload errors and data validation.